mindis/multimap/doc/cppreference.md

 <span class='declaration' id='iterator-deletevalue'>`void DeleteValue()`</span>

-Deletes the value the iterator currently points to.
+Marks the value the iterator currently points to as deleted.

 Preconditions: